nylira/nylira/en/profile/index.markdown

 ## Say hello to your match.

 I'm a visual designer who codes in vi.
 All my projects are sandboxed into Ubuntu Virtualbox images, which I access through SSH.
 You might not believe it, but I design entire sites using only the OS X Terminal.
-This website, in fact, is a static site powered by Jekyll and maintained with Github.
+This website, in fact, was built using those methods.

 These days, I mostly use Photoshop as a glorified color picker.

-That said, I try avoid writing plain CSS, too.
-Cascading style sheets are verbose by design, and I do whatever I can to reduce the number of characters I need to type.
-My current CSS preprocessor of choice is [Stylus](http://learnboost.github.com/stylus/).
-It's fantastic and will keep away the onset of RSI for another few years.
+Whenever possible, I try to avoid writing plain CSS.
+In a verbose and rendundant-by-design language like CSS, anything that reduces the number of keystrokes required increases productivity.
+I've taken a liking to [Stylus](http://learnboost.github.com/stylus/), an industrial strength CSS preprocessor.
+Stylus's powerful mixins and variables allow me to design more with less code, not to mention help stave off the onset of RSI.

 ## The creative process